Willie Ormond

 William Esplin Ormond OBE (23 February 1927 – 4 May 1984) was a Scottish football player and manager.
 As a player, Ormond was well known as one of Hibernian's Famous Five forward line, winning three league championships in the late 1940s and early 1950s.
 After a successful spell managing St Johnstone he led Scotland to the 1974 World Cup finals.
 Scotland were unbeaten at that World Cup, but were eliminated on goal difference.

 Ormond was appointed an Officer of the Order of the British Empire (OBE) in the 1975 New Year Honours.

 Playing career

 Club

 Born in Falkirk, Ormond began his career nearby at Stenhousemuir.
 He then signed for Hibernian in November 1946.
 An outside-left, he played for Hibs over a fifteen-year period.
 He was one of the "Famous Five" forward line, one of the strongest front fives ever in Scottish football.
 The other forwards were Bobby Johnstone, Lawrie Reilly, Gordon Smith and Eddie Turnbull, who each scored over 100 goals for the club.
-Ormond scored a total of 187 goals in 503 appearances in all games for Hibs, and won the Scottish League Championship three times.
+Ormond scored a total of 187 goals in 503 appearances in all games for Hibs and won the Scottish League Championship three times.
 He was the last member of the Famous Five to leave Hibs, signing for hometown Falkirk in 1961.

 Scotland

-Ormond won six Scotland full international caps, and he played in Scotland's ill-fated venture to the 1954 FIFA World Cup finals.
+Ormond won six Scotland full international caps and played in Scotland's ill-fated venture to the 1954 FIFA World Cup finals.
 Ormond also represented the Scottish League XI 10 times.